Patient & Family Centred Care

 At the South Health Campus (SHC), Patient & Family Centred Care means working in partnership with patients, family members and citizens in the planning, delivery and evaluation of health services.

-What it Means to South Health Campus
+What it Means to Us

 • patients and families are full partners in care,